BushelScript/bushelscript.github.io/about/index.md

 BushelScript aims to be open-source and driven by a community of users.
 It is actively worked on and has comprehensive documentation.
 It is learnable and accessible; it is predictable and regular; and it is useful and trivial to integrate with more mature solutions.

-## Get started with BushelScript

-Check out the [help site](/help/) for guides, reference material, and a community Discord server.
-Or go to the [GitHub page](https://github.com/BushelScript/BushelScript) to try out a release, report a bug, or hack on the code.

-If you have feedback, please do not hesitate to email bushelscript-feedback[at]outlook.com, or join the [Discord server](https://discord.gg/xdyCK9t) and I'll happily chat with you.

-Thanks for your interest, and together we can do great things.

 ## FAQ

 ### Why "BushelScript"?

 Since the language is supposed to be a next-generation alternative to AppleScript, I wanted to pun off of that name.
 For the first few months of the project's life, I called it "AppleScript+".
 However, I eventually realized that this name could cause trademark issues.
-The code needed to be scrapped and started from scratch anyway, so I decided to rename it after the [bushel basket](https://en.wikipedia.org/wiki/Bushel), the container of choice for selling agricultural commodities such as apples at farmers' markets and the like.
+The code needed to be scrapped and started from scratch anyway, so I decided to rename it after the [bushel basket](https://en.wikipedia.org/wiki/Bushel), a container for agricultural goods such as apples.

 ### What is a "language module"?